-The whole Citan range is fitted with electronic stability control (ESC) as standard, giving the van a safety edge over its rivals.
+The whole Citan range is fitted with electronic stability control (ESC) as standard, giving the van an electronic safety net.
 ESC will brake individual wheels to help keep the driver in control in slippery conditions and the system in the Citan will compensate for a load, intervening earlier with a heavy load aboard than when lightly laden.

 Driving and Performance